Welcome to The Festival of a Century!

 How to make the most of your visit to the Savonlinna Opera Festival

 First things first: which opera?
 You’ll find the programme for 2018 easily at here.
 The number of great classics on offer is unusually large.
 Any one of them is a safe choice, for they have been thrilling audiences for generations.
 Time picks out the classics.
 Don’t be misled into thinking that it’s pointless going to an opera you’ve already seen.
 For the enjoyment will not suffer because you already know the plot, or vice versa.
 Directions and performances differ, and make even a familiar work a new experience.

 Read up beforehand

 Once you’ve chosen your opera and booked your tickets, read up about the opera.
 You’ll find loads of info about individual works on the internet, along with musical excerpts, and sometimes the whole opera.
-You will find relevant opera CDs and DVDs in the Opera Festival online shop and also in the internet and libraries for free.
+You will find relevant information in the internet and libraries for free.

-For those of you who want to study the opera more closely, the Opera Festival publishes librettos of all the season’s operas.
+For those of you who want to study the opera more closely, the Opera Festival publishes librettos and handbooks of all the season’s operas.
 In addition to the text (in the language in which the opera is to be performed and Finnish), there is a short article about the opera and a synopsis in Finnish and English.
-Librettos are sold at the Opera Festival’s online shop and at the Castle on the night of the performance.
+Librettos are sold at the Opera Festival’s box office and at the Castle on the night of the performance.

 Dress code: practical